Today I'm going to show you how to make an adorable, simple, Easter wreath cake!

-Every year, I look for ways to incorporate malted milk egg candies into my Easter decorating.
-I love their speckled chocolate shells, the pretty matte colors, and I love to eat the leftovers!!
+I love to incorporate malted milk eggs into Easter cake designs!
+I love their speckled chocolate shells, the pretty matte colors, and I love to eat the leftovers ;0) - This egg wreath cake design couldn't be simpler, but it is sure to make your Easter celebrations feel even more special!

 First, I frosted a tall (double barrel--6 inches tall & wide) cake with vanilla buttercream.
 I created a textured look with vertical strokes, moving my tapered spatula from bottom to top, scraping off my spatula after each pass.